mapbox/variant/README.md

 ## Usage

-There is nothing to build, just include `variant.hpp` and `recursive_wrapper.hpp` in your project.
+There is nothing to build, just include `variant.hpp` in your project.
 Include `variant_io.hpp` if you need the `operator<<` overload for variant.